-Everyone working in or for our school service shares an objective to help keep children and young people safe by contributing to:
+Safeguarding is the 'golden thread' that runs throughout our school.
+Everyone working in or for our school service must share an objective to help keep children and young people safe by contributing to:

-- providing a safe environment for children and young people to learn and develop in our school setting, and - identifying children and young people who are suffering or likely to suffer harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting.
+- providing a safe environment for children and young people to learn and develop in our school setting - identifying children and young people who are suffering or likely to suffer harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting.
 At Sydenham School, staff are advised to maintain an attitude of 'it could happen here' as far as safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interest of the child. - empowering students to find support where needed or to take action on behalf of another young person.
-At Sydenham School, we explicitly teach students about safeguarding themselves in and outside of school, including online, through a broad and balanced curriculum.
+At Sydenham School, we explicitly teach students about safeguarding themselves in and outside of school, including online, through a curriculum provision that develops a culture of respect for each other and a belief that outstanding achievement in all areas is an attainable goal for our students.
 We establish and maintain a culture in which children feel secure, are encouraged to talk and are listened to.

-Ultimately, effective safeguarding of children can only be achieved by putting children's welfare at the heart of all we do, and by every individual and agency playing their full part, working together to meet the needs of our most vulnerable children.
-Every adult working in Sydenham School must be aware of their responsibilities as outlined in the documents "Working Together to Safeguard Children 2018" and "Keeping Children Safe in Education 2021."
+Ultimately, effective safeguarding of children can only be achieved by putting children's welfare at the heart of all we do, and by every individual and agency playing their full part, working together to meet the needs of all of our students including our most vulnerable.
+Every adult working in Sydenham School must be aware of their responsibilities as outlined in the documents "Working Together to Safeguard Children 2018" and "Keeping Children Safe in Education 2022."